Do you offer Prescription Lenses?

 Sunlight itself is not polarized, however sunlight will either be absorbed or reflected horizontally, diagonally or vertically.
 Reflections from the sun that bounce off a horizontal surface strike our eyes at a similar angle which, in turn, means glare from the surface of the water, car hood while driving and road will be strong.

-What makes Eagle Eyes® different than other sunglasses?
+What makes Eagle Eyes® sunglasses different from other sunglasses?

 Some sunglasses give the appearance of good eye protection merely because they are dark; however, don’t let dark lenses be the deciding factor if you are looking for maximum eye protection.